metablaster/WindowsFirewallRuleset/README.md

 script again.
 - Master script `SetupFirewall.ps1` will [unblock all files](https://devblogs.microsoft.com/scripting/easily-unblock-all-files-in-a-directory-using-powershell/)
-in project first to avoid YES/NO questions spam for every executing script, you should "unblock" files manually only if executing individual scripts after manual download or transfer from another computer by using `UnblockProject.ps1` script.
+in project first to avoid YES/NO questions spam for every executing script, you should "unblock" files manually if executing individual scripts after manual download or transfer from another computer or media by using `UnblockProject.ps1` script.

 **STEPS:**